-tretching across the national development plan of Nigeria, the cardinal thrust of infrastructure development have been rise in the standard of living, favourable changes in the way of life of the people concerned and their needs.
+Stretching across the national development plan of Nigeria, the cardinal thrust of infrastructure development have been rise in the standard of living, favourable changes in the way of life of the people concerned and their needs.
 This indeed, suppose to have started with providing basic needs of the people, including the capacity to make their own decisions, and participating in decisions that affect their lives.
 In other word, rural services suppose to have institutions and individuals through whom it can function, have goals that are adjusted as implementation proceeds, in line with experience and the changing conceptions of the groups and sponsors concerned (Leye 1993).
 Basically, the functionality is to provide suitable development in rural area.

-34 Often time development programme are carried out on behalf of the people by the government institutions 35 believing that it knows everything concerning rural population and consider the rural population not yet ripe to 36 participate in the management of their own affairs.
-The provision of infrastructure are so often the responsibility of the different agencies or ministries: some provided by local government; state government; national (federal) 37 government; International oil companies; Faith base organization; Nongovernmental organizations.
-There is 38 rarely the needed coordination between them.
-Rural population is not taken into consideration the existence of 39 its peculiar problem and commitment of the appropriate institutions to effective rural services.
-The provision 40 of rural infrastructure was not based on participatory approach, where infrastructural services is heightened on 41 in the community.
+Often time development programme are carried out on behalf of the people by the government institutions believing that it knows everything concerning rural population and consider the rural population not yet ripe to participate in the management of their own affairs.
+The provision of infrastructure are so often the responsibility of the different agencies or ministries: some provided by local government; state government; national (federal) aovernment: International oil companies; Faith base organization; Nongovernmental organizations.
+There is rarely the needed coordination between them.
+Rural population is not taken into consideration the existence of its peculiar problem and commitment of the appropriate institutions to effective rural services.
+The provision of rural infrastructure was based participatory approach, where not on infrastructural services is heightened on sustainability and self-reliance manner and, which aims for the realization of social and institutional improvement in the community.
 It is most important to have information on current state of needs/demands of the rural inhabitants that aid the people in choosing their own development path and the activities in which they would participate.
 It is on this note that the paper examines the extent of indigenous rural involvement in participation on physical infrastructure development in rural Communities of Niger delta region of Nigeria.